jruels/ansible-best-practices/labs/templates/templates_intro_new.md

          vars_files:
            - config.yml
    ```

-6. Save all changes to the repository and commit them using the Source Control pane in Visual Studio Code.
-7. Push the changes to the "ansible-working" repository on GitHub using the Source Control pane in Visual Studio Code.
-8. Switch to the Ansible control host and navigate to the directory where the "ansible-working" repository was cloned.
+### Commit and Push Changes to GitHub

+1. In the sidebar, click on the "Source Control" icon (it looks like a branch).
+2. In the "Source Control" pane, review the changes you made to the file.
+3. Enter a commit message that describes the changes you made.
+4. Click the checkmark icon to commit the changes.
+5. Click on the "..." menu in the "Source Control" pane, and select "Push" to push the changes to GitHub.

+## Update the Ansible Control Host

+1. Return to the connection to your Ansible control host in PuTTY on Windows Target 1.
+2. Navigate to the directory where you cloned repository.
-9. Use the "git pull" command to update the cloned repository with the latest changes.
+3. Run `git pull` to update the repository on the control host.

+## Run the Playbook

-10. Run the "generate_config.yml" playbook against the "Windows Target 1" host using the following command:
+Run the "generate_config.yml" playbook against the "Windows Target 1" host using the following command:

    ```
    ansible-playbook generate_config.yml
    ```

-11. Verify that the "config.conf" file was created on the "Windows Target 1" host with the correct content.
+Verify that the "config.conf" file was created on the "Windows Target 1" host with the correct content.